jgreshy/kickstarter/README.md

 GROUP BY country
 ORDER BY total_successful desc

-Checking to see if there is a large difference between success rates between goals SELECT goal, COUNTIF(state = 'successful') AS total_successful, COUNT(goal) AS total, ROUND((COUNTIF(state = 'successful')/COUNT(state))*100,2) AS success_rate
-FROM `winged-record-348816.kickstarter_project.data`
-WHERE state = 'successful' OR state = 'failed'
-GROUP BY goal
-HAVING COUNT(goal) > 10
-ORDER BY success_rate desc

-Shows the success_rate of each goal
+-- Finds the difference in success rates between goal amounts.
+This only includes goals above $1,000.
 SELECT goal, COUNTIF(state = 'successful') AS total_successful, COUNT(goal) AS total, ROUND((COUNTIF(state = 'successful')/COUNT(state))*100,2) AS success_rate
 FROM `winged-record-348816.kickstarter_project.data`
 WHERE state = 'successful' OR state = 'failed'
 GROUP BY goal
-HAVING (total) > 10 AND goal > 1000
+HAVING COUNT(goal) > 10 AND goal > 1000
 ORDER BY success_rate desc

-Top 5 campaigns with the most pledged ($)
-SELECT name,goal, main_category, category, usd_pledged, backers
+-- Finds the Top 5 Kickstarter campaigns with the most pledged (USD) SELECT name,goal, main_category, category, usd_pledged, backers FROM`winged-record-348816.kickstarter_project.data`
-FROM`winged-record-348816.kickstarter_project.data`
 ORDER BY pledged desc
 LIMIT 10
--- The number of backers is correlated with the amount pledged -- 7 were Games, 2 were Technology, 1 was Design
+-- The number of backers was correlated with the amount pledged -- 7 were Games, 2 were Technology, 1 was Design

-Use this to show if there is a correlation between the total number campaigns and the success rate, could show popularity.
-Shows the success rate by country
+Finds if there is a correlation between the total number of campaigns in a country and the overall success rate of the country.
 SELECT country, COUNTIF(state = 'successful') AS total_successful, COUNTIF(state = 'successful') + COUNTIF(state = 'failed')  AS total, ROUND(COUNTIF(state = 'successful')/(NULLIF(COUNTIF(state = 'successful') + COUNTIF(state = 'failed'),0))*100,2) AS success_rate_by_country
 FROM `winged-record-348816.kickstarter_project.data`
 WHERE state = 'successful' or state = 'failed'
 GROUP BY country
 ORDER BY percent_of_total_successful_projects desc

-Average length of a successful campaign
+Finds the average length of a successful campaign
 WITH date_data AS
 (
 SELECT*, CAST(EXTRACT(date FROM launched) AS date) AS date_started, CAST(EXTRACT(date FROM deadline) AS date) AS date_finished